Hamas will turn over bodies of 4 Israeli hostages in exchange for release of hundreds of prisoners

-CAIRO (AP) — Hamas will return the bodies of four dead Israeli hostages on Thursday in exchange for Israel's release of hundreds of Palestinian prisoners, the group said, just days before the first phase of the ceasefire between the warring parties was to expire.
+CAIRO (AP) — Hamas was set to hand over the bodies of four hostages late Wednesday night in exchange for Israel's release of hundreds of Palestinian prisoners, just days before the first phase of the ceasefire between the warring parties was to expire.

-The militant group has said that the delay is a “serious violation” of their ceasefire and that talks on a second phase aren't possible until the Palestinians are freed.

-Hamas spokesman Abdul Latif al-Qanou told The Associated Press on Wednesday that Hamas would hand over the bodies of four Israelis the next day.
+Prime Minister Benjamin Netanyahu’s office said that the releases of the bodies would be carried out without a ceremony, in a quieter fashion than past Hamas releases, when captives have been made to partake in highly stage-managed ceremonies.

+Israel’s prison service said it was making preparations to release hundreds of Palestinian prisoners in exchange.
+The Palestinian Prisoners Club, a group that represents current and former prisoners, said the release would happen at 11 p.m.

-In exchange, Israel would release the Palestinian prisoners, as well as an unspecified number of women and minors detained since the militant group's Oct.
+Israel also was expected to release an unspecified number of women and minors detained since the militant group's Oct.
 7, 2023 attack on Israel that sparked the conflict.

-An Israeli official confirmed that the bodies of four hostages were expected to be turned over but provided no further details.
-The official spoke on condition of anonymity because they weren't authorized to speak with the media.

-Israel and Hamas had already said on Tuesday that an agreement had been reached to return the bodies of the hostages, but no date had been announced.

-Hamas has released hostages, and the bodies of four dead hostages, in large public ceremonies during which the Israelis were paraded and forced to wave to large crowds.
+Hamas previously has released hostages and the bodies of four dead hostages in large public ceremonies during which the Israelis were paraded and forced to wave to large crowds.

 Israel, along with the Red Cross and U.N. officials, have said the ceremonies were humiliating to the hostages, and Israel last weekend delayed the scheduled prisoner release in protest.